lyoudr/Python-Django/README.md

 (2) Used ORM syntax to communicate with DB.
 Besides, I use database migration to do version control of database schema.

-(3) Dispatch URL, process various requests in View, and do Error handling.
+(3) Dispatched URL, and processed various requests in View,

+(4) Did Error handling if there were exceptions.

-(4) Used Session to record user login status, and use the Redis cache server to optimize performance.
+(5) Used Session to record user login status, and use the Redis cache server to optimize performance.

 ### MySQL
 (1) Designed table schema and define relationships between table using Foreign Key.